Garrison Tubbs: Collegiate

 Following the conclusion of the 2020 season, Tubbs was named a freshman (first year) All-American by TopDrawer Soccer, for being one of the top first year college soccer players in the United States.

 Senior

 On July 27, 2019, Tubbs appeared for Atlanta United 2, the USL Championship affiliate of Atlanta United, as a 71st-minute substitute in a 4–2 loss to North Carolina FC.

+On December 15, 2023, Tubbs was eligible for the 2024 MLS SuperDraft, but was signed directly by Atlanta United as a Homegrown Player and taken off the board.
+However, just four days later, Tubbs was dealt to D.C.
+United for $125,000 in GAM, plus extra if certain conditions were met.

+Tubbs joined USL Championship side Loudoun United on a short-term loan in April 2025, playing in one USL Cup match before being recalled.
+He returned to Loudoun on another loan on September 12, 2025.